BigCiba/vscode-dota2-tools/resource/dump_panorama_events.md

 <code>DOTAShowEconItemTooltip(class item_definition_index_t itemDef, class style_index_t styleIndex, int32 heroID)</code>|Yes|Show the econ item tooltip for a given item, style, and hero.
 Use 0 for the default style, and -1 for the default hero.
 <code>DOTAShowProfileCardBattleCupTooltip(uint64 steamID)</code>|Yes|Show the battle cup portion of the user's profile card, if it exists
 <code>DOTAShowProfileCardTooltip(uint64 steamID, bool useProName)</code>|Yes|Show a user's profile card.
 Use pro name determines whether to use their professional team name if applicable.
-<code>DOTAShowRankTierTooltip(uint64 steamID, enum EDOTAPlayerMMRType)</code>|Yes|Show the rank tier tooltip for a user
+<code>DOTAShowRankTierTooltip(uint64 steamID)</code>|Yes|Show the rank tier tooltip for a user
 <code>DOTAShowRuneTooltip(int32 X, int32 Y, int32 RuneType)</code>|Yes|Show a rune tooltip in the X Y location for the rune type
 <code>DOTAShowTextTooltip(string text)</code>|Yes|Show a tooltip with the given text.
-<code>DOTAShowTextTooltipStyled(string text, string style)</code>|Yes|Show a tooltip with the given text.
+<code>DOTAShowTextTooltipStyled(string text, panoramasymbol style)</code>|Yes|Show a tooltip with the given text.
 Also apply a CSS class named "style" to allow custom styling.
 <code>DOTAShowTI10EventGameTooltip(struct TI10EventGameTooltipInfo_t const * __ptr64 X)</code>|Yes|Show a ti10 event game tooltip
 <code>DOTAShowTitleImageTextTooltip(string title, string imagePath, string text)</code>|Yes|Show a tooltip with the given title, image, and text.
-<code>DOTAShowTitleImageTextTooltipStyled(string title, string imagePath, string text, string style)</code>|Yes|Show a tooltip with the given title, image, and text.
+<code>DOTAShowTitleImageTextTooltipStyled(string title, string imagePath, string text, panoramasymbol style)</code>|Yes|Show a tooltip with the given title, image, and text.
 Also apply a CSS class named "style" to allow custom styling.
 <code>DOTAShowTitleTextTooltip(string title, string text)</code>|Yes|Show a tooltip with the given title and text.
-<code>DOTAShowTitleTextTooltipStyled(string title, string text, string style)</code>|Yes|Show a tooltip with the given title and text.
+<code>DOTAShowTitleTextTooltipStyled(string title, string text, panoramasymbol style)</code>|Yes|Show a tooltip with the given title and text.
 Also apply a CSS class named "style" to allow custom styling.
 <code>DropInputFocus()</code>|Yes|Drop focus entirely from the window containing this panel.
-<code>IfHasClassEvent(string class, event eventToFire)</code>|Yes|Fire another event if this panel has a given class.
+<code>IfHasClassEvent(panoramasymbol class, event eventToFire)</code>|Yes|Fire another event if this panel has a given class.
 <code>IfHoverOtherEvent(string otherPanelID, event eventToFire)</code>|Yes|Fire another event if currently hovering over a panel with the given ID.
-<code>IfNotHasClassEvent(string class, event eventToFire)</code>|Yes|Fire another event if this panel does not have a given class.
+<code>IfNotHasClassEvent(panoramasymbol class, event eventToFire)</code>|Yes|Fire another event if this panel does not have a given class.
 <code>IfNotHoverOtherEvent(string otherPanelID, event eventToFire)</code>|Yes|Fire another event if not currently hovering over a panel with the given ID.
 <code>MovePanelDown(int32 repeatCount)</code>|Yes|Move down from the panel.
 By default, this will change the focus position, but other panel types may implement this differently.
 <code>MovePanelLeft(int32 repeatCount)</code>|Yes|Move left from the panel.
 By default, this will change the focus position, but other panel types may implement this differently.